Cognitive Behavioral Therapy (CBT) in Atlanta & Alpharetta

 Skills Training

-Each CBT session is collaborative and structured.
-You’ll start with a check-in and then focus on a specific goal or challenge.
-Your therapist may introduce an exercise, guide you through journaling or thought tracking, and help you build strategies to manage difficult emotions.
+Each Cognitive Behavioral Therapy (CBT) session is collaborative, structured, and tailored to your needs.
+You’ll start with a brief check-in before focusing on a specific goal or challenge.
+Your CBT therapist will introduce exercises, guide you through journaling or thought-tracking, and teach strategies for managing difficult emotions and challenging negative thoughts.

 Anxiety Disorders